 - Locate the battery.
-Most Mercedes-Benz cars have the battery located in the trunk on the right side.
-A few models such as W203, R170 etc have the battery in the engine bay, passenger side.
-While some models have the battery under the rear seat.
+Most Mercedes-Benz cars have the battery in the trunk on the right side.
+A few models, such as W203, R170, etc, have the battery in the engine bay and passenger side.
+At the same time, some models have the battery under the rear seat.

 - Disconnect the negative battery terminal first.
-You will need to loosen the 10mm bolt and pull the terminal away from the post.
-If the terminal doesn’t come out very easily, try twisting the terminal then pull it.
+You must loosen the 10mm bolt and pull the terminal away from the post.
+If the terminal doesn’t come out easily, try twisting it and pulling it.
 Don’t use extreme force.
 If the battery cable clamp is stuck, use a battery terminal puller.

 - Disconnect the positive battery terminal.
 Insulate the positive battery terminal with electrical tape.
-You want to make sure that it doesn’t accidentally touch the frame or any metal part of the car.
+You want to ensure it doesn’t accidentally touch the car’s frame or any metal part.

 - Remove the bracket that holds down the battery.
 This is a 13mm bolt.
-You will need to use an extension to get to the bracket in most cases.
+You must often use an extension to get to the bracket.

 Mercedes Battery Installation Procedure

 The battery installation procedure is the opposite of removal.